The Trumps are coming: London ready for controversial visit

 Officials on both sides of the Atlantic say the long-delayed state visit will celebrate the vaunted “special relationship” between Britain and the U.S. It was timed to coincide with solemn ceremonies in Britain on Wednesday and in France on Thursday marking the 75th anniversary of the D-Day invasion.

 Still, the very topic of a Trump visit to Britain has been deeply divisive since May extended the invitation on behalf of the queen in an Oval Office visit in the first week of Trump’s administration.
-The move prompted street protests in Britain, an online petition signed by more than 1 million opposed to the idea, and a debate in Parliament over whether Trump deserved the highest honor that Britain can bestow on a foreign leader.
+The move prompted street protests in Britain , an online petition signed by more than 1 million opposed to the idea, and a debate in Parliament over whether Trump deserved the highest honor that Britain can bestow on a foreign leader.

+London Mayor Sadiq Khan wrote in The Observer Sunday that Trump’s presidency is part of a sinister worldwide trend.
+He said Trump should not get red-carpet treatment during his visit.

+“President Donald Trump is just one of the most egregious examples of a growing global threat,” said Khan, a frequent Trump target.
+“The far right is on the rise around the world, threatening our hard-won rights and freedoms and the values that have defined our liberal, democratic societies for more than 70 years.”

 Ever before Trump was elected president, there was a highly charged debate in Britain’s Parliament over whether to ban him from coming to the U.K. because of his harsh comments about temporarily banning Muslims from entering the United States.
 His brief working visit to Britain last summer generated huge protests in the streets of London even as Trump stayed — literally — above the fray by relying on a helicopter to get around.

-At the time, Trump was outspoken in his criticism of London’s first Muslim mayor, Sadiq Khan, for what Trump called a failure to tackle crime and terrorism.
-Khan did not reply but Labour Party lawmaker David Lammy tweeted that Trump was a “racist” who hates the fact that Londoners elected a Muslim mayor.
+At the time, Labour Party lawmaker David Lammy tweeted that Trump was a “racist” who hates the fact that Londoners elected Khan as its first Muslim mayor.
+Lammy said Trump “does not deserve to meet our queen.”

-“He does not deserve to meet our queen,” Lammy said on the July day last summer when Trump flew from London to Windsor Castle to take tea with Elizabeth.

 Much of this visit will be given over to social events and to the D-Day commemorations, but some serious topics are to be discussed, including the Trump administration’s determined effort to prevent Britain from relying on Chinese tech giant Huawei to build parts of its 5G communications network.